wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Computer-vision/QuickStarts/java-hand-text.md

                 return;
             }

+            // Store the URI of the second REST API method.
-            // Stores the URI where you can get the text recognition operation result.
+            // This URI is where you can get the results of the first REST API method.
             String operationLocation = null;

-            // 'Operation-Location' in the response contains the URI to
+            // The 'Operation-Location' response header value contains the URI for
-            // retrieve the recognized text.
+            // the second REST API method.
             Header[] responseHeaders = response.getAllHeaders();
             for (Header header : responseHeaders) {
                 if (header.getName().equals("Operation-Location")) {